graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If {pending} is provided and not empty:
   - Set the corresponding entry on {incrementalResult} to {pending}.
 - Return {incrementalResult}.

+Formatting of subsequent incremental results is defined by the {GetSubsequentResult()} algorithm.
+Execution groups are tagged with the `id` and `subPath` combination optimized to produce the shortest `subPath`.

 GetIncrementalEntry(incrementalDataRecord, graph):